fernandomoraes/terraform-aws-url-shortener/README.md

 Terraform module for a AWS URL shortener (No Lambda required)

-Creates a url shortener using ApiGateway and Dynamodb (without Lambda)
+Creates a url shortener using only ApiGateway and Dynamodb

 ## Usage